 Units held by such holders at the date and time of record established for the payment of such dividends, provided that the Fund shall distribute dividends or distributions solely to (or, solely to the extent permitted upon realization or enforcement of a security interest approved by the Manager pursuant to clause (ii) of the second sentence of Section 9.1, for the benefit of) Members that are Qualified Entities.
-The Fund shall pay out Quarterly Distributions, to each member who has elected a quarterly distribution, promptly following the Manager's determination of the quarter-end (September, December, March and June) market value and the applicable 13-quarter average market value used for such distributions.
-Distributions shall be based on the members elected percentage as specified in the Member's Distribution Election Form and will be calculated using the Members chosen percentage (not to exceed 6% per annum) multiplied by the average market value as of the end of the previous 13 calendar quarters (including the quarter at the end of which the distribution amount is calculated) regardless of when the Member invested in the Fund.
-Each distribution to a Member shall reduce that Member's total Units held.
-A Member's elected Distribution Percentage shall remain in effect until changed by the Member through the provisions to the Manager of a revised Distribution Election Form at least 30 days prior to the date in which any such change in the elected Distribution percentage is to apply.
+Except for smaller accounts (discussed below), each Member will be eligible to receive quarterly distributions from the Fund, promptly following the Manager's determination of Net Asset Value of the Units as of the quarter-end (September, December, March and June).
+In calculating the distribution amount, the Distribution Percentage chosen by the Member (not to exceed 6% per annum) shall be multiplied by the average Unit value as of the end of the previous 13 calendar quarters.
+A Member's elected Distribution Percentage shall remain in effect until changed by the Member by delivering the Manager a revised Distribution Election Form at least 30 days prior to the date to which any such change in the elected Distribution Percentage is to apply.
 If a Member has not provided a Distribution Election Form, no distribution shall be made to the Member pursuant to this Section 2.2(e) (subject, however, to the right of Members to effect quarter-end redemptions of Units pursuant to Article V).
-If pursuant to Article V a Member elects to redeem Units as of the end of a calendar quarter, the elected Distribution Percentage (and any resulting change in Units held by the Members) shall be applied first, prior to the redemption to be effected pursuant to Article V. Except as provided in this Section 2.2(e), the Manager shall not be obligated, and shall not be expected, to cause the Fund to pay dividends or distributions.
+If, pursuant to Article V, a Member elects to redeem Units as of the end of a calendar quarter, the elected Distribution Percentage (and any resulting change in Units held by the Members) shall be applied first, prior to the redemption to be effected pursuant to Article V. Each distribution to a Member shall reduce that Member's total Units held as if repurchased by the Fund at the Net Asset Value per Unit in effect at the close of business on the same date used to compute the relevant distributions under this Section 2.2(e).
+All distributions shall have the effect of reducing the Net Asset Value of the Fund immediately following the end of the relevant quarter, by an amount equal to the aggregate dollar amount to be distributed to Members pursuant to their Distribution Percentage elections.
+Except as provided in this Section 2.2(e), the Manager shall not be obligated, and shall not be expected, to cause the Fund to pay dividends or distributions.
+Exception for Smaller Accounts: Commencing with the distribution otherwise payable for the March 2018 quarter-end, if the Net Asset Value of a given Member's Units was less than \$25,000 as of the most recent prior June valuation date (or less than \$25,000 on the date of the Member's admission, if later), then subsequent distributions on that account for the period through the following June shall not be paid quarterly on that account, but instead shall be payable on an annual basis, computed as of the end of that following June.2